poyrazavsever/www.pavsever.com/src/content/Aboutme.md

 ---
-title: What am I, what am I not?
+title: About Me.
-type: Hakkımda
+type: About
 date: June 18, 2023
 ---